 When the bar is on your chest, you’ll want to draw a straight line down starting from the bar.
 What you’re trying to notice is where your elbows are positioned in relation to this line.
 Are they in front, behind, or directly in line?

 The position that you’re trying to achieve is to have your elbows either directly in line with the bar or just slightly in front.
+This was one of the key things I mentioned in my article on 19 Bench Press Mistakes.

 Here’s how Shane Martin describes elbow position for Bench Press (the strongest pound-for-pound bench pressor in Canadian History):